-Somehow this small “country” has managed to fit two full sized theme parks.
-This theme is aquatic and conservation so you’ll find plenty of water based rides and even animals at the park.
+Somehow this small “country” has managed to fit two full-sized theme parks.
+This theme is aquatic and conservation so you’ll find plenty of water-based rides and even animals at the park.
 Ocean Park Hong Kong is split into two parks.
-The Waterfont level is mainly shows, animals (including pandas), and tamer rides.
+The Waterfront level is mainly shows, animals (including pandas), and tamer rides.
 Take the cable car or express train over the mountain to the Summit Level.
 This is where you’ll find additional attractions, but more of the thrill rides.
-You’ll find adrenaline pumping rides named things like Hair Raiser and Raging River.
+You’ll find adrenaline-pumping rides named things like Hair Raiser and Raging River.
 The entire park covers more than 3 times the acreage of Disneyland.

 Happy Wednesday at Happy Valley Racetrack

 You don’t need to be a fan of horse racing to have a good time at either of the two world class racetracks in Hong Kong.
 The tracks are a big part of Hong Kong culture.
 The locals fill Happy Valley racetrack on Wednesday nights during racing season.
 Huge bets are made and the place gets electric with excitement.
 If you just want to eat and drink you can hang back by the beer garden where there is sure to be people partying.
 There are different themed parties throughout the racing season thrown by the track.

 You can definitely find bars and clubs around the city, but Lan Kwai Fong is the beating heart of Hong Kong nightlife.
 This is one small L shaped street that has over 100 bars spilling out into the neighboring streets.
 If you can’t find a bar or club in the Hong Kong party central, then there is no proper bar for you.
 The tight streets keep it crowded and the energy up.
 Even if you’re not out partying, the people-watching here is next to none.